 Class 37 diesel locomotive No.37278 made a rare appearance for the class when it worked an engineering train to Malvern Link Station in 1985.
 Although shorn of most of its buildings the station still had a well-kept appearance as evidenced by the flowers on both platforms.
 Photograph taken by Richard Atkinson.

-Class 37 diesel locomotives Nos.37688 & 37057 in different version of the Direct Rail Services livery pass Abbotswood with a northbound waste train from Berkeley to Crewe on 17th May 2011.
+Class 37 diesel locomotives Nos.37688 & 37057 in different versions of the Direct Rail Services livery pass Abbotswood with a northbound waste train from Berkeley to Crewe on 17th May 2011.
 Photograph taken by Andrew Smith.